litestar-org/litestar/docs/usage/websockets.rst

 Custom WebSocket
 ----------------

-.. versionadded:: 2.7.0
+.. versionadded:: v2.7.0
+    See :ref:`v2.7.0 release notes <release-notes/changelog:2.7.0>`.

-Litestar supports custom ``websocket_class`` instances, which can be used to further configure the default :class:`WebSocket`.
+The ``Litestar`` instance supports subclasses of :class:`Websocket <.connection.websocket.WebSocket>` and passing them into the :attr:`websocket_class` attribute.
+This attribute should be set to a subclass of which can be used to further configure the default :class:`WebSocket`.

 The example below illustrates how to implement custom websocket class for the whole application.

 .. dropdown:: Example of a custom websocket at the application level